 There are many more things that you can do with these, but you are probably thinking "why the hell would I waste my time doing that crap when I can just use an if statement?"
-Well I was thinking the same thing until I learned that using bitwise operators is actually much faster and more efficient as far as processing time than using for loops and if statements.
-So if you are in dire need of efficiency, this might be the way to go.
+Well the simple explanation is that using bitwise operators is actually much faster and more efficient as far as processing time than using for loops and if statements.
+So if you are in dire need of performance in your code, this might be the way to go.

 If you're interested in seeing more about using bitwise operations, check this out: Bitwise Operations Examples.